Upcycle broken furniture by making a classic European style bench from old chairs that’s perfect for your entry, dining room or foot of your bed!

 Step Two: Create The Bench Seat

 - Make a rectangle box the length you’d like the bench to be and secure the ends with two wood screws each, as pictured above (ours was 36″ x 12″).
-Use a sturdy hardwood and long screws (3.5″ screws on each corner) to make the box as immovable as you can.
+Use a sturdy hardwood and long 3.5-inch screws on each corner to make the box as immovable as you can.
 We salvaged the wood for our box from a portion of an Ikea oak countertop we didn’t need when we remodeled our bathroom.
-Brian cut the sides into 1″x 2-1/4″ pieces.
+Brian cut the sides into 1″x 2-1/4″ pieces (oak boards like these are similar).